punith-gowda/simple-calculator/README.md

  simple-calculator
-created by using HTML CSS JS
+created by using HTML CSS
 interactive and responsive

 # https://punith-gowda.github.io/simple-calculator/